loteixeira/pandoc_resume/markdown/resume.md

 * Ported the game Ballistic from Facebook to Steam platform;
 * Reimplemented the network system using Steam's peer-to-peer networking API;
+* Created the dedicated server of the game;
 * Maintained the game during the early access stage;
 * Client team leader of the Looney Tunes game for mobiles platforms;
 * Responsible for sprint planing, designing the core systems and supporting the members of the team;